 - Preheat the oven to 350°F (177°C).
 Line a 12-count muffin pan with liners and a second 12-count muffin pan with only 4 (since this recipe makes only around 16).
 Set pans aside.

-- Make the crust: Click here for some handy graham cracker crust tips before you get started.
+- Make the crust: Before you begin, here are all of my tips for a perfect graham cracker crust.
 If you’re starting out with full-sheet graham crackers, you can use a food processor or blender to grind them up.
 Or crush them in a zipped top bag with a rolling pin.
 Mix the graham cracker crumbs, melted butter, and granulated sugar together with a rubber spatula in a medium bowl until combined.
 The mixture will be thick, coarse, and sandy.
 Press a heaping Tablespoon of mixture down into each liner, making sure the crust is tight and compact.
 You might have a little crust leftover.
 If so, press a little more into each liner—if desired!
 Pre-bake the crusts for 5 minutes.
 Remove from the oven.

 - Make the filling: In a large bowl using a handheld or stand mixer fitted with a whisk attachment, beat the cream cheese on high speed until smooth, about 1 minute.
 On medium-high speed, beat in the egg yolks, scraping down the sides as needed.
 On high speed, beat in the sweetened condensed milk and lime juice until combined.